FHA 203k Loans: Everything You Need to Know

 The Limited 203(k) provides a smaller loan option -- up to $35,000 -- for less extensive repairs, upgrades and improvements.
 There is no minimum requirement for the cost of a project.
 The Limited 203k cannot be used for structural repairs; this program is meant for projects like a kitchen remodel.

 Both 203k programs can be used by either homeowners or homebuyers.

 For example, a homeowner might make improvements, property repairs or prepare their home in order to put it on the market for sale.

-Homebuyers might use the Limited 203(k) for projects like painting, replace carpeting or repair a roof.
+Homebuyers might use the Limited 203(k) for projects like painting, replacing carpet, or repairing a roof.

 In nearly every case, the work must be completed by approved contractors.
 Loan proceeds are held in a renovation escrow account until the repairs or construction is completed.
 Do It Yourself (DIY) folks are discouraged but accepted if the borrower(s) can demonstrate experience and expertise.
 If you’re not in the construction trades for a living, this will be a tough hurdle to clear.